-The Augusta Housing Authority will post the following information regarding VAWA in its offices and on its website.
+The AHA will post the following information regarding VAWA in its offices and on its website.
 It will also make the information readily available to anyone who requests it.

-A notice of occupancy rights under VAWA to housing choice voucher program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking (Form HUD-5380, see Exhibit 16-1)
+A notice of occupancy rights under VAWA to public housing program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking (Form HUD-5380, see Exhibit 16-1)